egovernment/eregistrations/documentation/styles.md

 #### Layout

-**Layout** in eRegistration basic building block of layout is flexbox rule seted on parents of controlled elements.
+**Layout** in eRegistration basic building block of layout is flexbox rule set on parents of controlled elements.
 For more information on how flexbox works, please refer to this [article](http://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 No floats are allowed in main css components, positiong of elements can only be achieved via flexbox, inline-block, or if necessary postion relavie fixes.
 Floates are only allowed in legacy css override.

 **Content component** - main container of all content is [***.content***](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L139-L143) container defined in *base.css*.
 Its width is limited to [**1070px**](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L6) and it is centered on page.
-All first chiled elements that width should be controlled and seted to full-page width, should have this class defined.
+All first chiled elements that width should be controlled and set to full-page width, should have this class defined.
 [Example](https://github.com/egovernment/eregistrations/blob/master/view/prototype/_main.js#L10).

 ***

 ### Responsivnes

-**Resposives** is achived in eRegistration systems by [media-queries](https://github.com/egovernment/eregistrations/blob/master/css/form.css#L385), that are checking screen resolution.
-No user-agent detecting is applied.
+**Responsivness** is achieved in eRegistration systems by [media-queries](https://github.com/egovernment/eregistrations/blob/master/css/form.css#L385), that are checking screen resolution.
+No user-agent detecting is applied and needed.
 Resposive styles can only by applied this way.

 ***Mobile resolution*** is turned on when screen resolution is less than [**640px**](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L7).
 ***Minimum mobile resolution*** is set to [**320px**](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L8)

-**Control of resposive display** is mostly done by changing *flex-wrap* property seted to *wrap* in mobile view.
+**Control of responsive display** is mostly done by changing *flex-wrap* property set to *wrap* in mobile view.
 [Example](https://github.com/egovernment/eregistrations/blob/master/css/components/container-with-nav.css#L36-L39).

 ****

+### Cross browser and legacy browsers

+**Chrome** browser is basic browser that is used for development of styles in eRegistration systems.
+All styles should be build directly for this browser.

+**FireFox, Safari, Opera** are secondary browsers, that in most cases, will work as well as Chrome.
+But if necessary, theis browser hack are allowed in main and components css files.
+***FireFox*** hack can be made with special media selector **@-moz-document url-prefix()**.
+For more information on this hack please refer to this [article](http://css-tricks.com/snippets/css/css-hacks-targeting-firefox/).
+[Exemple](https://github.com/egovernment/eregistrations/blob/f2932305330b5af839a0a7f9305171b1701a6ab3/css/components/file-uploader.css#L37).
+***Safari*** hack not applied, but if needed can be added in any proper way.
+***Opera*** hack not applied, but if needed can be added in any proper way.

+**Legacy browsers: IE8 - IE11** are treated in special css files, that are kept in *eregistrations/css/legacy* folder.
+All fixes are made by simplification of existing styles, and if necessary, set fix width and height.
+Layout can be fixed by applieing *floats* (but only in connection with *overflow: hidden* rule.
+[Example](https://github.com/egovernment/eregistrations/blob/master/css/legacy/components/container-with-nav.css#L1-L7).
+Rules are added to files that correspond to already created components. e.g. if we want to introduce some changes to legacy layer, for *css/base.css* file.
+We should add those rules to *css/legacy/base.css* file.
+Similar with components legacy fixes for *css/components/foo.css* should land in *css/legacy/components/foo.css*.
+Those files will be automatically picked and bundled, no extra effort is needed.

+***